-Securities-based Line of Credit
+Securities-Based Line of Credit

 When you need liquidity to take advantage of new opportunities or meet unplanned expenses, you may not want to disrupt your carefully designed investment portfolio or access a trust.
-Let our team help you address your short-term liquidity needs with a solution that can complement your overall wealth plan.
+Let our team help you address your short-term liquidity needs with a solution that may complement your overall wealth plan.

-- Finance business ventures, mergers, and acquisitions
+- Financing business ventures, mergers, and acquisitions

 Personalized attention integrated with your overall wealth plan

 Our Private Bankers and Wealth Management professionals can work closely together to assess your lending needs in conjunction with your wealth plan.
 We can carefully assess your overall plan and evaluate options before recommending appropriate strategies.

 Credit is being offered by M&T Bank, member FDIC.
 The credit offering requires an investment account at M&T Bank, Wilmington Trust Company, Wilmington Trust N.A., and/or LPL Financial LLC and sufficient eligible collateral to support a credit facility of the applicable loan amount.
 M&T Bank, Wilmington Trust Company, and Wilmington Trust, N.A. are affiliated, but are separate entities.
 LPL Financial is a third-party broker-dealer and is not affiliated with any M&T Bank or Wilmington Trust entity.
 Pursuant to a Networking Agreement between M&T Bank and LPL Financial, LPL Financial offers services on the premises of M&T Bank.
 Neither M&T Bank, Wilmington Trust Company, Wilmington Trust, N.A., nor LPL Financial is responsible for the products and services of each other.